tarbergmartin/Portfolio-Web/README.md

 # Portfolio-Web

+**Creation date: 2020-05-14**

 A digital portfolio using Blazor Server (C#) and a SharePoint communication site as a Content Management System.
-This was my graduation project.
+This was my graduation project for the educational programme "Programutveckling .NET med SharePoint-inriktning" at Nackademin.

 ![](http://i.imgur.com/OUkLi.gif)